NocturnLabs/opencode-autocode/templates/approach_selector_prompt.md

     "maintainability": <1-5>
   },
-  "adaptations": ["<any modifications needed to fit project patterns>"], "implementation_notes": "<any specific notes for the implementing agent>" }
+  "adaptations": ["<any modifications needed to fit project patterns>"], "implementation_notes": "<specific notes for the implementing agent>" }
 ```

-# Example Selection Reasoning
+## Example Reasoning

-If a project uses event-driven architecture throughout, and approach #7 (probability 0.15) uses events while approach #1 (probability 0.85) uses synchronous REST:
+If a project uses event-driven architecture throughout:

+- Approach #7 (probability 0.15) uses events
+- Approach #1 (probability 0.85) uses synchronous REST

-- Select approach #7 despite lower probability
+Select approach #7 despite lower probability.
-- Reason: "Codebase uses event-driven patterns; this approach maintains architectural consistency"
+Reason: "Codebase uses event-driven patterns; this approach maintains architectural consistency."

-Now analyze the approaches and select the best one for this project.
+Analyze the approaches and select the best one for this project.